How To Choose Bolts

 Have you ever noticed that bolts rarely appear with just one?
 How many bolts do you need?

 When you bolt something, you are constraining it in one direction.
 Argumentatively, it constrains more with friction and extended face contact, but if you really want to hold the piece, it requires more bolts.
 2 bolts constrain rotation, and at least 3 bolts (not in a line) for bending constraint.
-We often see sets of 4 because it’s an easy pattern, and it constrains many things very well.
+We often see sets of 4 because it is an easy pattern, and it constrains many things very well.

 Place bolt patterns so the bolts are spread – within reason.
 Generally, more distance between them makes the connection stronger.
 From the standpoint of holding things down, more is merrier, but it also makes things harder to work with.